insure logo

 • If the family of the policyholder decides to take possession of the car after their death, then they will have to change the title at the local DMV and buy a new insurance policy.

-A spouse dies, leaving a home and car to the surviving wife or husband.
+A spouse dies, leaving a home and car to the surviving wife or husband

-So, upon the death of a policyholder, whether home or auto, the surviving spouse is allowed to maintain the homeowner’s insurance policy and auto policy merely by continuing to make premium payments.”
+“Upon the death of a policyholder, whether home or auto, the surviving spouse is allowed to maintain the homeowner’s insurance policy and auto policy merely by continuing to make premium payments.”

 Morales says homeowners insurance generally remains in effect for a certain time until the policy can be reregistered or rewritten.